Sacramento Woman Sees Guatemalan Volcano Eruption First-Hand

 Glass spoke with FOX40 by video chat from Antigua.

-“Clouds of ash, and dust, and smoke covering the whole area and literally rocks falling from the sky,” Glass recalled.
+"Clouds of ash, dust and smoke covering the whole area and literally rocks falling from the sky," Glass recalled.

 The Sacramento-native splits her time between California and Guatemala with her eco-friendly tour guide business, The Heart of Travel.